 The rivalry between Spain and England we saw brewing in the previous chapter, highlighted by England’s defeat of the Spanish Armada in 1588, continued after Queen Elizabeth’s death in 1603.
 Since she had no children of her own, James Stuart of Scotland took the throne.
 That was ironic given that James was the son of Elizabeth’s old nemesis and cousin Mary, Queen of Scots, who’d conspired to overthrow Elizabeth and whose head she’d had chopped off, and James had plotted to overthrow Elizabeth in 1601.
-Under the Stuart’s Tudor predecessors, the English fortified their shores and started building the fleet that grew into the world’s most powerful navy by the 18th and 19th centuries.
+Under the Stuart’s Tudor predecessors, the English solidified their claim on Ireland, fortified their shores, and started building the fleet that grew into the world’s most powerful navy by the 18th and 19th centuries.
 Just as the Spanish hired a Genoan to sail for them (Columbus), the English under Henry VII sent Venetian Giovanni Caboto to America just five years later, in 1497.
 The navigator they called John Cabot (below) was the first European to explore North America’s Atlantic Coast since the Vikings fished there in the Middle Ages.
 But, despite shipbuilding under Henry VIII, England was still a relative economic backwater in the mid-16th century, its wool exports intermittently cut off from Europe by the Hanseatic League around the North Sea while its only significant joint-stock venture, the Muscovy Company, swapped wool for Russian hemp, sperm oil, and furs.

 When Drake’s Golden Hind sailed into Plymouth, England in 1580 after its three-year circumnavigation of the globe, it held £50k (pound sterling) worth of stolen Spanish Pieces-of-Eight and gold bars to fill Elizabeth’s vault at the Tower of London, along with enough legitimate Asian merchandise to return investors fifty pounds for each one invested.
 Those were numbers bound to attract more backers for overseas ventures.
 While English finance was primitive at the time compared to Dutch, it was England that set its sights on North America.
 The Dutch had a big role to play there too by settling New Netherland (later New York).
 But for the Dutch, America was just an indirect means toward the end of tapping Asian spice markets.
 They were searching for a Northwest Passage over the far north as an easier route to Asia and bumped into North America along the way.
 Still, they established an important foothold that became the Middle Colonies of New York, New Jersey, and parts of Connecticut, Rhode Island, Delaware, and Pennsylvania.
 The British, meanwhile, settled the Southern Colonies and New England (next chapter), with the Dutch sandwiched in between.
 In the early 17th century, the English and Dutch seeded the colonies that became the United States 150 years later.

 The English had America’s East Coast in their crosshairs long before Elizabeth Tudor passed the throne to James Stuart.
 They had learned that the sea didn’t just provide defense for their island country; it provided an opportunity for wealth and glory.
 And, with England emerging as a Protestant country, their rivalry with Catholic Spain deepened.
 Even before their defeat of the Spanish Armada, a 1583 English translation appeared of Bartolomé de Las Casas’ Short Account of the Destruction of the Indies (1552), the Dominican friar’s scathing critique of Spanish conquistadors’ brutality that we saw in Chapter 3.
-Protestants assumed that they could improve on Catholic efforts to convert and live among Indians.
+Protestants assumed that they could improve on Catholic efforts to convert and live among Native Americans.
 One of the Muscovy Company’s consultants, Richard Hakluyt, was a tireless promoter of England’s overseas potential and wrote histories of the early Iberian explorers to whet the public’s appetite.
 Thanks to Hakluyt, young English sailors dreamt of taking their place in history alongside legends like Columbus, Magellan, and Da Gama.
 Hakluyt’s second book, The Principal Navigations, Voiages, Traffiques and Discoueries of the English Nation, “struck while the iron was hot,” hitting the presses just after England’s 1588 defeat of the Spanish Armada.
 Notice in this cropped portion of Queen Elizabeth’s post-Armada defeat portrait (full view), that her right-hand rests on a globe, directly on the Americas.

 Roanoke